-Single session matching scholarships require the participant to fully fund their transportation and all expenses for at least one session of SPI.
-The scholarship will cover the costs for a second session, including training/materials fees and lodging in a shared bedroom.
-The participant is still responsible for their food (other than the weekday noon meal provided as part of lodging) and incidental expenses for the scholarship session.
+Matching scholarships require the participant to fully fund their transportation and all expenses for at least one session of SPI.
+The scholarship will cover the costs of an additional session, including training/materials fees and lodging in a shared bedroom on-campus.
+The participant is still responsible for their food (other than the weekday noon meal provided as part of on-campus lodging) and incidental expenses for the scholarship session.

 - SPI scholarships are for training courses only, not academic credit.
 There are no exceptions.

-- SPI scholarships include lodging in shared bedrooms (two beds in one room).
-If a participant would like a single room, the participant is responsible for paying the upgrade fee of $12 per night (approximately $120 per course depending upon the number of nights on campus).
+- SPI scholarships include lodging in shared bedrooms (two beds in one room) on campus.
+If a participant would like a single room, the participant is responsible for paying the upgrade fee of $100 for 7-day course lodging and $70 for 5-day course lodging.

 - SPI does not give scholarships for transportation or miscellaneous expenses.
 See the SPI Faculty Scholarship and the Winston Fellowship for fully funded opportunities.

 - SPI scholarship offers become null and void if the participant’s fees for all other courses, lodging, transportation, etc. are not paid by the first day of their first course.

 - Organizations sponsoring several individuals to attend SPI are eligible to receive scholarship help for a maximum of two participants.